 The data block contains the log entries, consisting of timestamp, event counter, event category, event id and duration.
-There is space for up to 15 log entries in the data block.
-The log is read by repeatedly loading new values into the data block in backward or forward direction in time.
+There is space for up to 15 log entries in the

 The event appearing in the first position in the data block has the entry number indicated by Entry number register.
 In case of backwards reading the events in the other positions follow in ascending entry number order, i.e. going towards older events.
 In case of forward reading the events in the other positions follow in descending entry number order, i.e. going towards more recent events.